aross2010/vinyl-bot/README.md

 <img src="https://github.com/aross2010/vinyl-bot/assets/121838301/ed9e7014-6605-4d74-9f90-49b72137d73b" height="450"/>

 VinylBot gives you real-time notifications on the vinyl drops you need!
-It regularly checks your Discogs watchlist to know what you want and utilizes r/VinylReleases to send you an email the minute something you want is posted.
+It regularly checks your Discogs watchlist to automatically know what you're looking for and utilizes r/VinylReleases to send you an email the minute something you want is posted.
 Here's how to download your own VinylBot for the music you need:

 ### Pre-requisites